Outline

 Collaboration among researchers beyond disciplines is a challenging task.
 Sometimes the technical terms used in a field may sound like a foreign language to researchers in other fields, creating a barrier to effective communication.

 One way to overcome these barriers is to have a place for researchers to interact on a daily basis and talk about each other's research in easy-to-understand terms.
-One of the efforts to create such an environment is the "coffee meeting" which is held every Friday at noon.
-At the coffee meeting, we ask one iTHEMS member to give a 15 minutes presentation, followed by free discussion over lunch.
-Since the researchers are from different fields, the presenters needs to explain their work in plain terms.
-Getting a clear understanding of each other's research may lead to future collaborations.
+One of the efforts to create such an environment is the coffee meeting which is held every Friday at noon.
+At the coffee meeting, we ask one iTHEMS member to give a 15-minute presentation, followed by free discussion over lunch.
+Since the researchers are from different fields, the presenter needs to explain their work in plain terms.
+Getting a clear understanding of each other's research can lead to collaborative projects.